D. B. Cooper: Investigation

-In addition to sixty-six latent fingerprints aboard the plane, FBI agents recovered Cooper's black clip-on tie, tie clip and two of the four parachutes, one of which had been opened and had three shroud lines cut from the canopy.
-FBI agents interviewed eyewitnesses in Portland, Seattle and Reno, and developed a series of composite sketches.
+In addition to 66 latent fingerprints aboard the plane, FBI agents recovered Cooper's black clip-on tie, tie clip and two of the four parachutes, one of which had been opened and had three shroud lines cut from the canopy.
+Investigators interviewed eyewitnesses in Portland, Seattle and Reno, and developed a series of composite sketches.
+Local and federal authorities immediately began questioning possible suspects.

-Local police and FBI agents immediately began questioning possible suspects.
-In a rush to meet a deadline, reporter James Long of The Oregon Journal recorded the name "Dan Cooper" as "D. B. Cooper".
-United Press International wire service reporter Clyde Jabin republished Long's error, and as other media sources repeated the error, the name "D. B. Cooper" stuck.
-Acting on the possibility the hijacker may have used his real name (or the same alias in a previous crime), Portland police discovered and interviewed a Portland citizen named D. B. Cooper.
-The Portland Cooper had a minor police record, but was quickly eliminated as a suspect.
+On the CBS Evening News, Walter Cronkite reported the suspect's name as "D. A. Cooper", and in a rush to meet a deadline, reporter James Long of The Oregon Journal recorded the name "Dan Cooper" as "D. B. Cooper".
+United Press International wire service reporter Clyde Jabin republished Long's error, and as other media outlets repeated the error, the name "D. B. Cooper" stuck.